-Commodities Risk: (Tactical All Asset only) Investing in the commodities markets may subject the Fund to greater volatility than investments in traditional securities.
+Commodities Risk: (Tactical All Asset and Mauldin Core) Investing in the commodities markets may subject the Fund to greater volatility than investments in traditional securities.
 Commodity prices may be influenced by unfavorable weather, animal and plant disease, geologic and environmental factors as well as changes in government regulation such as tariffs, embargoes or burdensome production rules and restrictions.